-The unique partnership between the Hawai‘i State Department of Education and the University of Hawai‘i System allows public and charter high school students to attend college classes during the fall, spring, and summer while earning both high school and college credits.
+This partnership between the Hawai‘i State Department of Education (HIDOE) and the University of Hawai‘i System (UH) allows high school students attending public and charter schools to enroll in college classes during the fall, spring, and summer terms – with the opportunity to earn both high school and college credits.

-Currently nine UH campuses participate in the Running Start program:
+Currently, nine University of Hawai‘i campuses participate in the Running Start program:

-Any public high school and charter school student considered to be eligible and meets campus admissions requirements within the state of Hawaiʻi who: is under the age of 21 as of September 1st of the school year in which the college course is taken.
+Any public high school and charter school student is considered to be eligible if they meet campus admissions requirements, attend a public (HIDOE) or charter school within the state of Hawaiʻi, and are under the age of 21 as of September 1st of the school year in which the college course is taken.

-Home schooled students may participate in a dual credit program.
-We encourage all home schooled students to check with the specific University of Hawaiʽi campus for their admission policies and eligibility requirements, as they differ at every campus.
+Home-schooled students have the option to participate in college credit opportunities.
+We encourage all home-schooled students to check with the specific University of Hawaiʽi campus for their admission policies and eligibility requirements, as they may differ by campus.

-Running start is mandated by the State of Hawaiʽi and is a partnership between the Hawaiʽi State Department of Education, University of Hawaiʽi system, and GEAR UP.
-Students from private schools can achieve the same results as Running Start by enrolling in Early Admit Program if their high school principal is willing to award high school credit.
-For more information about “Early Admit” programs, please contact the University of Hawaiʽi campus you wish to enroll at.
+Running Start is mandated by the State of Hawaiʽi and is a partnership between the Hawaiʽi State Department of Education and University of Hawaiʽi System.
+Students from private schools may be able to obtain similar results by enrolling in an Early Admit Program if their high school principal is willing to award high school credit.
+For more information about “Early Admit” programs, please contact the University of Hawaiʽi campus where you wish to enroll.

 Yes.
-Students should check with their high school counselor for any applicable deadlines.
+Students should check with their high school counselor and the UH campus Running Start counselor/contact for information about applicable deadlines.

 Each high school will handle its own policy/procedure regarding Running Start students.